A Social Skills Program for Teens with High-Functioning Autism

 The last module gives ASD children an opportunity to practice problem-solving in interpersonal relationships using the tools they acquired in the previous sessions, and also prepares them to successfully handle unpleasant social situations such as teasing, bullying, and negative peer pressure.

 At the conclusion of each session, participants are given “homework assignments,” which are intended to help ASD children generalize the knowledge they learnt during that meeting.
 These are usually not written tasks, but activities or conscious observations they need to do.
 Parents are strongly encouraged to assist their children in completing these exercises.
 If the child has a school counselor, speech therapist, or one-on-one aide at the school, we also like to involve these professionals in the process.
-With the written agreement of the parents, we communicate with relevant school staff about the homework assignment and any other issues that need to be worked on between sessions.
+With the written consent of the parents, we communicate with relevant school staff about the homework assignment and any other issues that need to be worked on between sessions.

 Generalization, Community Integration

-Complementing the 30 sessions, we also have monthly “ field trips ” – activities and get-togethers in the community.
+Complementing the 30 sessions, we also have monthly “field trips” – activities and get-togethers in the community.
 In addition to helping ASD teens improve social skills, another important goal of Expressions is to facilitate forging friendships with others, and to link families to free or low-cost natural socializing venues in the community, so that when they are discharged from the program, children can continue to develop their social skills by relying on an improved social support system.